NEXLEAF ANALYTICS

 At Autodesk, Deborshi analyzes data and writes programs to improve Autodesk’s customer support systems.
 “Nexleaf’s ask, while in a different domain, was very similar to my day job,” he says.
 “The challenge here was how to quickly visualize the weakest points in a cold chain, to help countries optimize their vaccine delivery systems.”

 The pro bono project highlighted the value of data visualization and set Nexleaf on the path to building greater capacity that will strengthen its products and partner relationships, as well as increase its impact on the pressing problem of vaccine distribution.
 Nexleaf built its learnings from the project into a job description for a recently hired data visualization specialist.
-With a strong existing track record of using technology to monitor and improve vaccine cold chains, Nexleaf continues to build upon their data-driven approach to scaling solutions.
+With a strong existing track record of using technology to monitor and improve vaccine cold chains, Nexleaf continues to build upon its data-driven approach to scaling solutions.
 To date, three governments, Haiti, Togo and Senegal, have signed on to use IMPT.